AngleSharp/AngleSharp.Diffing/README.md

 ## Usage

+Filters:
+- remove comments
+- whitespace only text nodes

+Matchers:
+- searching matcher, that will match nodes of the same type, and, optionally, element with the same element name.
+- css selector matcher nodes and for attributes

+Comparers:
+- ignore consecutive whitespace comparer inside textnodes (not in strings in script and style tags).
+- regex comparer
+- ignore case comparer (attr/text)

 ## Difference engine details
 The heart of the library is the `HtmlDifferenceEngine` class, which goes through the steps illustrated in the activity diagram below to determine if the control nodes is the same as the test nodes.